citrix/monitoring-api/docs/index.md

  \$serviceGroup.ServiceGroupUid
 ```

-2.Do the following on all Controllers in the site:
+2. Do the following on all Controllers in the Site:

    * Using a cmd prompt, locate the installed Citrix Monitor directory (typically in C:\\Program Files\\Citrix\\Monitor\\Service).
 Within that directory run: